 What to do: Go to the main menu and then select Alarms.
-Choose the alarm that you want to turn on and set.
+Choose the alarm you want to turn on and set.

-What it may mean: You are using a FreeStyle Libre Sensor or you started a FreeStyle Libre 2 Sensor with the FreeStyle Libre 2 Reader before using it with the FreeStyle LibreLink app.

-What to do: Start a new FreeStyle Libre 2 Sensor with the FreeStyle LibreLink app.
+What it may mean: You are using a FreeStyle Libre Sensor or you started a FreeStyle Libre 2 or Libre 2 Plus Sensor with another device before using it with the FreeStyle LibreLink app.
+What to do: Start a new FreeStyle Libre 2 or Libre 2 Plus Sensor with the FreeStyle LibreLink app.